Visiting The Library: Policies

 - For security purposes, all students, faculty, staff, and visitors are required to wear their Mount Sinai issued identification badge at all times while in the library and must present identification when asked by a library staff member.
 Any person who does not have a Mount Sinai issued ID or affiliated ID, will be asked to leave the library.

 - Professional and respectful behavior to staff and other library users, and compliance with policies, is expected at all times in the library.
 Violators will be brought to the attention of their appropriate department and/or Mount Sinai Security.
 The library staff reserves the right to ask anyone to leave who is disrupting the study atmosphere of the library or the work of other library users.
-Disruptive behavior includes, but is not limited to: creating excessive noise, harassment of others, odor constituting a nuisance or health and safety concern, and behavior that disturbs users or staff and interferes with the use of the facility.
+Disruptive behavior includes, but is not limited to creating excessive noise, harassment of others, and behavior that disturbs users or staff and interferes with the use of the facility.
 Please report disruptive behavior to the Circulation Services Desk.